 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Capital One 360 had $2.22 billion in non-current loans and owned real-estate with $35.27 billion in equity and loan loss allowances on hand to cover it.
 This gives Capital One 360 a Texas Ratio of 6.30% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Capital One 360 held steady from 6.33% as of December 31, 2012 to 6.30% as of December 31, 2013, resulting in a positive change of 0.49%.This indicates that the balance sheet and financial strength for Capital One 360 has held steady in recent periods.
+The Texas Ratio for Capital One 360 experienced no significant changes from 6.33% as of December 31, 2012 to 6.30% as of December 31, 2013, resulting in a positive change of 0.49%.This indicates that the balance sheet and financial strength for Capital One 360 has had no significant changes in recent periods.

 In the past year, Capital One 360 has decreased its total deposits by -$3.39 billion, resulting in -1.77% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Capital One 360 has shown is average.